Dark Crisis: Prelude

 Black Adam, Batman, Wonder Woman, Hawkgirl, Superman, Zatanna, Aquaman, John Stewart, Martian Manhunter, Black Canary, and Green Arrow are transported into the House of Heroes (headquarters of the Justice League Incarnate) where it is revealed that Calvin Ellis teleported them because Barry Allen is trapped in a twisted reality and the Great Darkness has enslaved Darkseid and killed Spectre.
 Wonder Woman explains her discussion with The Hands about the cost to the team.
 Arriving at Multiverse-1 ruins after the attack, The team is encountered by Pariah who is now under the influence of the Darkness.
 Superman offered Pariah aid to absolve his mistakes but Pariah rejects their help believing that the heroes ruined everything.
 He claims that he will let the Justice League's world die for the true Multiverse to be reborn.
 Pariah summons the Dark Army, with Spectre and the Anti-Monitor's shadow demons as their allies, to fight against the Justice League and Justice League Incarnate.
 During the battle, the Justice League was surprised at how brutal they were and discovered that they were all possessed by the Great Darkness.
 The battle ends when Green Arrow shoots his arrow to destroy Pariah's machine before being pummeled by Doomsday.
 Enraged by their interference, Pariah summons his power to erase both the Justice League and Justice League Incarnate from existence.
 During a battle with Pariah, Black Adam manages to escape and lands in front of the Hall of Justice, saying the Justice League is dead.

-After Talia al Ghul killed Deathstroke, his army put his body in the Lazarus Pits.
-Deathstroke is revived and tells them that he will kill everyone.

 Jon Kent meets up with Nightwing and reports to him about the Justice League's death from Black Adam.
 Nightwing and Jon Kent discuss how heroes that die are usually resurrected, and they decide to team up to honor their mentors' legacy.
 Wally West, Iris West, Linda Park, and Wallace West discuss Barry's disappearance and Wally promises Iris that he will find him.
-After his hero duties with Wallace, Wally revisits the Flash Museum honoring heroes' sacrifices before receiving the call from Jon.
+Wally revisits the Flash Museum honoring heroes' sacrifices before receiving a call from Jon.
 Hal Jordan learns from Aquaman (Jackson Hyde) about the Leagues' death before escorting the corrupted alien to its home after being cured.
 Taking place before the Justice League's death, Pariah wanders endlessly in the false reality while facing his guilt until he discovered the reality of multiverse-2 destruction, unaware that the Great Darkness manipulates him into building the machine.